 On Saturday mornings from May to October, come to Niagara-on-the-Lake to the Market At The Village where local farmers and producers gather to sell their handcrafted goods.

-10. Enjoy a fine wine tasting
+10. Enjoy a good wine tasting

 Would you like to visit one of them and discover the perfect pairings?
 My advice is to take advantage of your visit to the town of Niagara-on-the-Lake, TripAdvisor's #1 wine and food destination in Canada, and venture into one of the 30 wineries in the town.
-Just don't drive afterwards.
+Just don't drive afterward.